 OKI has set up the "Sustainability Promotion Working Group (WG)" as a mechanism to promote the strengthening of sustainability initiatives based on materiality.
 The WG, chaired by the President and comprised of the representatives of related corporate divisions, the Business Groups, and the Marketing & Sales Group, shares the progress and issues facing the activities.
 The WG promotes internal education, recognizing that all Group employees must take personal responsibility for sustainability.
-In fiscal year 2021, it hosted an online internal forum on "OKI's Targeted Sustainability Management" featuring the President and heads of related divisions as speakers.
-It also disseminated information on global sustainability trends via internal newsletters and the intranet.
+In fiscal year 2021, it hosted an online internal forum suit of increasing corporate value (see page 1).